JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 ### 2.3.5 The Foundation: Datalog

-In practice, Datalog is used in a few data systems: for example, it is the query lan‐ guage of Datomic [40], and Cascalog [47] is a Datalog implementation for querying large datasets in Hadoop.
+In practice, Datalog is used in a few data systems: for example, it is the query language of Datomic [40], and Cascalog [47] is a Datalog implementation for querying large datasets in Hadoop.
 Datomic and Cascalog use a Clojure S-expression syntax for Datalog.
-Datalog define rules that tell the database about new predicates.The Datalog approach requires a different kind of thinking to the other query lan‐ guages discussed in this chapter, but it’s a very powerful approach, because rules can be combined and reused in different queries.
+Datalog define rules that tell the database about new predicates.The Datalog approach requires a different kind of thinking to the other query languages discussed in this chapter, but it’s a very powerful approach, because rules can be combined and reused in different queries.
 It’s less convenient for simple one-off queries, but it can cope better if your data is complex.

 ## 2.4 Summary

 Historically, data started out being represented as one big tree (the hierarchical model), but that wasn’t good for representing many-to-many relationships, so the relational model was invented to solve that problem.
 More recently, developers found that some applications don’t fit well in the relational model either.
 New nonrelational “NoSQL” datastores have diverged in two main directions:

-1. Document databases target use cases where data comes in self-contained docu‐ ments and relationships between one document and another are rare.
+1. Document databases target use cases where data comes in self-contained documents and relationships between one document and another are rare.
 2. Graph databases go in the opposite direction, targeting use cases where anything is potentially related to everything.

 One thing that document and graph databases have in common is that they typically don’t enforce a schema for the data they store, which can make it easier to adapt applications to changing requirements.
 However, your application most likely still assumes that data has a certain structure; it’s just a question of whether the schema is explicit (enforced on write) or implicit (handled on read).